expo/expo/docs/pages/guides/offline-support.md

 ## Listen for changes in network availability

-The React Native community created the [NetInfo](@react-native-community/netinfo) API, which informs you if your device's reachability changes.
+The React Native community created the [`@react-native-community/netinfo`](https://github.com/react-native-netinfo/react-native-netinfo) package, which informs you if your device's reachability changes.
 You may want to change your UI (e.g. show a banner, or disable some functions) if you notice that there's no connection available.